jedoyle6/goFetch-client/README.md

 # Go Fetch! - Client Side
 This web application allows the user to play a card game, Go Fish, against an AI opponent.
 It also supports player profile creation, and tracks a leaderboard of registered players and their associated teams. <br>

 You can see it live [here](https://go-fetch.jessicaedoyle.now.sh/). <br>

 This is only the client-side code, written using React, Javascript, HTML, and CSS. <br>

 The server-side code can be found [here](https://github.com/jedoyle6/goFetch-server), and was written with Javascript, Express, Node, and Postgresql. <br>

+Artistic assets are owned and copyright by [Gene Markey](https://www.deviantart.com/genetheawkward) and used with permission. <br>

 Additional Information <br>